Frequently Asked Questions Related to the Relocation and Affiliation Project of St. Charles Borromeo Seminary

 What is the current status of the relocation and sale of the St. Charles Borromeo Seminary building in Wynnewood?

-Nearly seven years ago Saint Charles Borromeo Seminary began a process to study the possible sale of a portion of its present campus.
+Nearly eight years ago Saint Charles Borromeo Seminary began a process to study the possible sale of a portion of its present campus.
 After studying the costs to renovate a portion of the campus buildings, in 2016, the Seminary Board of Trustees recommended and Archbishop Charles J. Chaput, Seminary Board Chair, accepted a recommendation to sell the entire seminary property and explore options to partner with a local Catholic college.
-In 2017, Saint Charles Seminary and Neumann University announced that they would begin a dialogue with the hope of leading to an affiliation agreement.
-While those talks are nearing completion, seminary officials and the Sisters of Saint Francis of Philadelphia are exploring the purchase of property owned by the Sisters near the university to construct new seminary buildings.
+The Seminary has been engaged in a process to identify a new location for our programs.
+To date, priority has been given to an ongoing dialogue with several Catholic institutions of higher education in the Archdiocese of Philadelphia as potential sites for the construction of a new Seminary, and as potential partners for an affiliation with the Seminary.

 Is there an agreement of sale?